JuiiiDixit/Jui-Dixit-EDA-AllExpts-25070123059/Experiment 14/README.md

 Rating 1 – 5
 Units Sold 10 – 1000

 In this example, the values of Price are much larger compared to Rating.
-Without normalization, features with larger values may dominate the smaller ones, leading to biased or incorrect results.
+Without normalization, features with larger values may dominate smaller ones, leading to incorrect analysis results.

-Normalization helps convert all numerical values into a similar scale without changing the relationship between the original data values.
-It improves the stability of calculations and makes the dataset easier to understand and analyze.
+Normalization converts numerical values into a similar scale without changing the relationship between original data values.

 Normalization helps to:

 • Standardize the scale of data
-• Improve the performance and accuracy of machine learning models
+• Improve performance and accuracy of models
 • Reduce the effect of large value differences
 • Make comparison between variables easier
 • Improve visualization and interpretation of data
-• Reduce chances of calculation errors caused by large numbers

-Normalization is especially important when datasets contain multiple numerical columns measured in different units such as price, quantity, weight, or ratings.

 ---------------------------------------------------------------------